Uherský Ostroh: Culture

 Uherský Ostroh lies in the cultural region of Moravian Slovakia.
 Annual cultural events in the town include ceremonial opening of the tourist season, theatrical mini-festival, European Heritage Days celebrations, and hody.

 Sights

 The most important monument is the Uherský Ostroh Castle.
 It was rebuilt to its present appearance in 1560–1570 and the castle park was added.
 Today it serves as the town hall, a library, and a tourist information centre.
 The castle tower, the castle gallery and underground spaces with interactive exhibits are open to the public.

-Main landmark of the town square is the Church of Saint Andrew.
-The church was built in Baroque and Neoclassical styles in 1751–1758.
+The main landmark of the town square is the Church of Saint Andrew.
+The church was built in the Baroque and Neoclassical styles in 1751–1758.
 The town square is lined by preserved burgher houses.

 In Ostrožské Předměstí is a prismatic bell tower from the 1870s, with decorative sgraffiti by Jano Köhler from 1912.